Solar-network/docs/docs/desktop-wallet/intro.md

 ## Getting Started

-To get started with th
-e SXP Desktop Wallet, follow the documentation below for guides on Installation, Wallet Navigation, Creating Wallets and more...
+To get started with the SXP Desktop Wallet, follow the documentation below for guides on Installation, Wallet Navigation, Creating Wallets and more...
 <x-link-collection
     :links="[
         ['path' => '/docs/desktop-wallet/user-guides/installation', 'name' => 'Installation'],